External help – how to choose

-It can be a confusing choice between in-house colleagues, independent contractors, a specialist consultancy company or a blend of all three.
+It can be a confusing choice between in-house colleagues, independent contractors, specialist freelancers, a specialist consultancy (like my company) or one of the larger brands of consultancy.
 What’s the difference and how do we choose?

-This is something we get asked all the time and the answer is, of course, it depends.
+This is something we get asked all the time and the answer is, of course, it depends and there is not just one right answer in all situations.
 So, I thought I’d share how I go about it when I’ve been in a similar situation of needing external help.
 I’ve also incorporated what clients tell me about their experience.
 I hope it helps.

 In-house vs external

 The first decision is whether the existing, internal teams can deliver the change.
 When I’ve been in this situation, I find a good starting point is to ask whether I have the skills, knowledge and time within my own team.
 No external person will know the detail of our business as well as we do, however experienced they are; after all, they are not living it every day.

 On the flip side, it’s very easy to fall into the trap of missing the obvious when we’re too close to something.
 Having someone from outside with extensive experience of similar businesses, similar projects and similar challenges can help us to get to things done much more quickly.
 We don’t waste as much time and cost re-inventing the wheel and making obvious mistakes.
 Just navigating the process of change can be a big challenge, especially for those not experienced in it.
 It’s just not part of the normal “day job” for most people.